rectangletangle/atypical/README.md

 Find the junk data hidden amongst the good data (Python 3.4)

 Automatically identifying and removing low quality data is important whenever dealing with large quantities of organically generated information.
-Many fields can have a reasonable level of quality enforced by simply using a regex, e.g., URLs.
+Many fields can have a reasonable level of quality enforced by simply using a regex, e.g., URLs, email addresses, phone numbers.
 However ensuring quality with data that doesn't have a strict format or syntax can be much trickier.
 This library uses a combination of the Markov property and character proportions to infer which data points are the most out of place.

 ## Usage:
 This example prints the strings ordered by how typical they are relative to the